 The Columbia Valley Bird Trail thrives in the spring, as the Columbia Valley Wetlands become a busy breeding ground for many species, including Horned Grebes in their striking plumage.
 The Wetlands aren’t the only popular spot on the Pacific Flyway in this region.
 Wilmer Wetlands is another place to check out the busy activity of birds in spring.
 If you’re looking for a short and easy hike, try Wycliffe Buttes – not only is there amazing birding, but the relaxing 2km trail is speckled with beautiful wildflowers in the spring and gives spectacular views of the BC Rockies.
 Confluence Park and St. Mary Lake offer opportunities to see and hear many varieties of songbirds.

-All Over BC
+Birds You Can Spot All Over BC This Spring

-Across all the BC Bird Trails and Outposts, songbirds come out in abundance in spring.
+Across all BC Bird Trails and Outposts, songbirds come out in abundance in the spring.
 Warblers such as Yellow, Orange-crowned, MacGillivray’s, Yellow-rumped, Black-throated Gray, Townsend’s, Wilson’s, and Common Yellowthroats can be found.
 Swallows can also be seen zipping around in the skies, especially Tree, Violet-green, and Barn, with some Cliff, Bank, Northern Rough-winged, and Purple Martins as well.
 Feisty Rufous Hummingbirds also come back in the spring, making for crowded feeders with the resident Anna’s Hummingbirds who often stay throughout the winter.

 Blue-winged and Cinnamon Teals make appearances on calm bodies of water from marshes to small lakes.
 Colourful delights such as Western Tanagers and Black-headed Grosbeaks are exciting to see.
 Ospreys and Turkey Vultures start to return – catch them soaring over the sky or perched high up in trees.
 As spring comes to an end and summer gets closer, Flycatchers arrive, but good luck identifying these tricky species!